Living abroad alone has easily been the proudest accomplishment of my life.

-And then you only have one half-used toilet roll and 7 seconds to clean it all up (which honestly sounds like a horrible math exercise).
+And then you only have one half-used toilet roll and 7 seconds to clean it all up (which honestly sounds like a very poor brain teaser exercise).

-The gravity of whatever clusterf*ck you’ve experienced will feel that much worse because of the simple fact that you know you’re alone in the country, and you know that you don’t have a safety net to fall back on to help you out.
+The gravity of whatever mess you’re experiencing will feel that much worse because of the simple fact that you know you’re alone in the country, and you know that you don’t have a safety net to fall back on to help you out.

 In fact, situations like that are the ultimate test for seeing how strong are the connections that you have made with the people around you, with those both near and far.